 The Academy Trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.
 The trustees of Lowbrook Academy Trust Limited are also the directors of the charitable company for the purposes of company law.
-The charitable company is known as Lowbrook Trading Company Limited.
+The charitable company operates as Lowbrook Trading Company Limited.

-Details of the trustees who served throughout the year are included in the Reference and Administrative Details on page 1.
+Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.

-Members Liability
+Members' Liability